-A site sensitivity verification field survey was conducted on the 15th of August 2024 representative of the low flow survey.
+Site sensitivity field verification was conducted on the 15th August 2024 representative of the low flow survey.
 A high flow survey was deemed unnecessary due to the lack of natural streams within the project area.
 A total of six sites associated with the proposed project area were accessed.
-Three sites (WKN1, WKN2 and WKN3) were located in a channel which runs through the proposed PV structures, whilst three sites (WKN4, WKN5 and WKN6) were located to the east of an industrial complex located adjacent to the proposed PV structures (Figure 5-1).
+Three sites (WKN1, WKN2 and WKN3) were located in a channel which runs through the proposed PV structures, whilst three sites (WKN4, WKN5 and WKN6) were located to the east of an industrial complex located adjacent to the proposed PV structures (Figure 4-2).

-GENERAL HABITAT CONDITIONS
+5.2.1 GENERAL HABITAT CONDITIONS

-The proposed Project footprint is modified and has been subject to anthropogenic disturbance, as such, all accessed sites were located within artificial channels which are paved within the upstream sections.
-These channels receive stormwater from the Driefontein residential area and possibly the surrounding mining facilities.
+All assessed sites were located within artificial channels which are paved at the upstream sections.
+These channels receive stormwater from the East Village residential area and surface runoff from the catchment.

 Site WKN1 was located in a canal with a concrete bed.
-The water level and flow were low at this site (Figure 5-3).
+Water levels and flow were low at this site.
 Site WKN2 was located below a culvert, downstream of WKN1.
-The water level and flow were low at this site, with Eucalyptus trees growing along the banks (Figure 5-3).
-It was noted that water flow does not extend throughout the channel as the most downstream site (WKN3) was dry and characterised by Eucalyptus trees along the banks (Figure 5-3).
+Water levels and flow were low at this site, with Eucalyptus trees growing along the banks.
+It was noted that water flow does not extend throughout the channel as the most downstream site (WKN3) was dry and characterised by Eucalyptus trees along the banks.

 Site WKN4 is located in a separate channel, below a culvert.
-This site was characterised by Phragmites sp., with very low water levels (Figure 5-3).
-Similarly, site WKN5 was located below a culvert and characterised by Phragmites sp. within the channel.
-Site WKN6, located downstream of WKN5, was characterised by a high abundance of algae in shallow, stagnant water Figure 5-3.
+This site was characterised by Phragmites sp., with very low water levels.
+Similarly, site WKN5 was located below a culvert and characterised by Phragmites sp within the channel.
+Site WKN6, located downstream of WKN5, was characterised by a high abundance of algae in shallow, stagnant water.